How to install

 THE STEPS NEEDED TO INSTALL THE PRODUCT

 Install JDK 1.7.x in your machine, if not already available; please, do not use other versions, such as OpenJDK, otherwise some parts of the product would not work correctly.
+You can find that distribution also at this link:

 - 4WS.Platform requires the availability of an empty database schema: install a database server (if not already installed) and then create an empty database in one of the supported databases (Oracle, MySQL 5.x or above, SQLServer 2008 or above, PostgreSQL 9 or above) and be sure to provide grants to create objects to the database user that 4WS.Platform will use to connect to that schema.